CalSol/braintrain/lab1.md

   - Anyone in general (even the mech people!) that is interested is also welcome to attend.

 Assumptions:
+- You have gone through the installation lab.
 - You know are familiar with imperative programming languages (like C) and object-oriented style (like C++ / Java), and can at least stumble through C++ syntax.
 - You can read electronics schematics.